archipelago-art/contracts/DESIGN.md

 This means that we're manually processing ECDSA signatures instead of checking `msg.sender` and using Ethereum's native authentication, and so we don't have any built-in protection for replay attacks.
 We don't expect this to be a problem.
-Once a message is signed, the facts that it represent should be valid forever, and processing of the messages is idempotent.
+Once a message is signed, the facts that it represents should be valid forever, and processing of the messages is idempotent.
+So, replaying a valid message is always fine and does nothing.
 If the oracle signer key is compromised, then the first action needs to be to use the admin key to rotate to a new oracle, which prevents replay of any messages on the old signing key, anyway.

 The signing domain does include the chain ID and oracle address, so that we can